d-markey/squadron/README.md

 }
 ```

 The rest is a matter of connecting the service class with platform workers.
 The following code explains step by step how to assemble the service class with workers and worker pools.
-In practice, this is just boilerplate code that can be generated using Squadron's annotations together with Squadron's codegen companion package [squadron_builder](https://pub.dev/packages/squadron_builder).
+In practice, this is just boilerplate code that can be generated using Squadron's annotations together with Squadron's codegen companion package [squadron_builder][pub_squadron_builder].
 The code generation approach should be prefered; for more details, see [Code generation with squadron_builder](#codegen).

 The sample worker class extends Squadron's `Worker` class and uses the `SampleService` class as a contract.
 The resulting worker can then be used in Dart Isolates as well as Web Workers.